This low carb shrimp bisque uses every part of the shrimp and has an unbeatable intense flavor! Keto, gluten free, and LCHF recipe.

 The key point here is “in their shells”.
-When I lived in the UK, I was eating tapas in a restaurant with my aunt and I was moaning that the shells were on the shrimp and I'd have to peel them off – I didn't mind the effort but lots of amazing flavor was coated to the shells!
+Back in 2009 when I lived in the UK, I was eating tapas in a restaurant with my aunt (sadly no longer with us) and I was moaning that the shells were on the shrimp and I'd have to peel them off – I didn't mind the effort but lots of amazing flavor was coated to the shells!
 She had a simple solution.
 Eat the shells.
 REALLY?
 She managed to convince me that in certain dishes it works to eat the shell.
 And, she added, you should try making a bisque, which uses the whole shrimp – head and all!
 A few days later she sent me her recipe.
 Cautiously, I tried it.
 I can honestly say it was fantastic!

 So here is a low carb version of the recipe.
 I ran into three complications.

 - Finding anywhere near me that had whole shrimp for sale – head and shell intact

 - Working out the carb content of a shrimp shell, which isn't usually eaten